dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-2-service-principle.md

 ---
 layout: post
-title: "Azure DevOps: #2 What is a Service Principle?"
+title: "What is a Service Principle?"
 date: 2017-04-12
 category: security

 ---
-When we setup the release to Azure we needed to setup a Service endpoint which in turn setup a Service Principle.
+In order for us our project within VSTS to perform actions on our Azure Subscription we need to create a Service endpoint which in turn sets up a Service Principal.

-As per the official documentation:
-{% highlight css %}
+There are 3 terms in play here which you should be aware of:

+1. A Service Endpoint.
+This is the configuration within VSTS which points to your Service Principal.
+It is also know as a Service connection.
+2. An Application Registration.
+This is the configuration within Azure which is creates an identity which can be given permissions.
+3. A Service Principal.
+This is what the identity created by the Application Registration is known as.

+In summary, to set this up we have 2 areas which hold configuration.

+The the official documentation describes a Service Principal as:

-When you have an app or script that needs to access resources, you can set up an identity for the app and authenticate the app with its own credentials.
-This identity is known as a service principal.
+>When you have an app or script that needs to access resources, you can set up an identity for the app and authenticate the app with its own credentials.
+This identity is known as a Service Principal.
-{% endhighlight %}

 *This approach enables you to:*